Generic Name: Floxuridine (flocks-YOO-ri-deen)

 Trade Name: FUDR®

-For which conditions is this drug approved?
-Floxuridine is FDA approved for the treatment of colon or stomach cancer that has spread to the liver.
+For which conditions is FUDR approved for?
+FUDR is FDA approved for the treatment of colon or stomach cancer that has spread to the liver.
 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

 What is the mechanism of action?
-Floxuridine belongs to a class of agents referred to as antimetabolites.
-Floxuridine produces its anti-cancer effects through chemical reactions that inhibit the production of DNA, RNA and certain proteins.
+FUDR belongs to a class of agents referred to as antimetabolites.
+FUDR produces its anti-cancer effects through chemical reactions that inhibit the production of DNA, RNA and certain proteins.
 Inhibiting the synthesis of DNA and RNA stops cellular replication and causes cellular death.

-How is floxuridine typically given (administered)?
-Floxuridine is given into an artery (intra-arterial) often given directly into the hepatic artery, which is the main artery of the liver.
+How is FUDR typically given (administered)?
+FUDR is given into an artery (intra-arterial) often given directly into the hepatic artery, which is the main artery of the liver.

 How are patients typically monitored?